twibiral/obsidian-execute-code/README.md

 # Obsidian Execute Code Plugin

 This plugin allows you to execute code snippets in code blocks in your notes.
 The plugin adds a 'run' button for code blocks in supported languages.
 Clicking them results in the code of the block being executed.
 After the execution the result of the execution is showed.

 The result is shown only after the execution is finished.
 It is not possible to enter text on the command line into the executed programm now.

 ![Video that shows how the plugin works.](https://github.com/twibiral/obsidian-execute-code/blob/master/images/execute_code_example.gif?raw=true)

+The following [languages are supported](#supported-programming-languages): CPP, Golang, Groovy, Java, JavaScript, Prolog, Rust, Python, R, Shell & Powershell.

+Python and Rust support embedded plots.
+All languages support ["magic" commands](#magic-commands) that help you to access paths in obsidian or show images in your notes.

 ## Supported programming languages

 - JavaScript
 	- Requirements: Node.js is installed and the correct path is set in the settings.
     ```javascript
     function hello(name){
         console.log(`Hello ${name}!`);